Isoface/NeptuneTrial/README.md

 * The higher the quality, the higher the saturation.
 * The higher the weight, the more food levels it restores.
 * To find out the quality of your fish, use the command '/appraise'.
+  If your fish is of good quality, a congratulation effect will be played.
 * The heaviest fish a player catches is stored in a database.

 Each .yml file inside the 'fish' folder is loaded as a fish type.